Counterfeit Answers: Adversarial Forgery against OCR-Free Document Visual Question Answering

 \subsection{Adversarial Documents}

 We now detail how we leverage gradient-based attacks to perturb the inputs of DocVQA systems to elicit \textit{manipulated} answers.
-Following the adversarial machine learning literature~\cite{biggio2018wild}, we first outline the assumptions underlying the threat model of this attack.

-\myparagraph{Attacker's Goal.} The overall objective of the attacker is to perturb the input document in order to manipulate the model’s outputs.
+\myparagraph{Attacker's Goal.} The objective of the attacker is to alter the input document in order to manipulate the model’s outputs.
 The attacker's objective can be: (i) steer the model toward a specific target answer for a single question (targeted, single‑QA manipulation), (ii) control the answers to multiple questions on the same document (targeted, multi‑QA manipulation), or (iii) broadly prevent the model from producing correct answers for a document (untargeted, single- or multi-QA manipulation).
 We see the first two as an \textit{evasion} attack (integrity violation at test time) and the latter as a \textit{Denial of Answer}\footnote{as it shares similarities with the Denial of Service, as the adversary effectively denies the system's intended service.} attack (availability violation at test time).
-After presenting the overall threat model and general formulation, we will formalize these cases, which we call \textit{scenarios}, in terms of their objectives.
+After presenting the general threat model, we formalize these cases, which we call \textit{scenarios}, in terms of their objectives.